kingparra/hpfp/02_-_hello_haskell/notes.rst

 functions, each to one argument.
 This is called currying.

-Functions are how we factor out patterns common to expressions into something we can use with different inputs.
+Functions are how we factor out patterns common to expressions into something we can reuse with different inputs.

 Here's one example of a simple function definition::